-Green tea, which had been correlated weight loss and reduced cancer risks, still lacks specific evidence
+- Green tea, which had been correlated body weight loss and reduced cancer risks, still lacks specific evidence

-Beetroot and celery are linked to lower blood pressure
+- Beetroot and celery are linked to lower blood pressure and blood sugar

 Of course, that isn’t to say one study should be taken alone as the complete profile of superfoods.
 Rather, looking at many studies in general, we see similar trends.
 Some other sources, including Medical News Today, have taken together research and correlated these superfoods with the reduction of free radicals in the body, as well as lower risks of diabetes and cardiovascular disease.

-Benefits of a Nutritional Supplement like Thrive Boost or It Works!
+Benefits of a Nutritional Dietary Supplement like Thrive Boost or It Works!
 Green?

 Eating fruits and vegetables packed with nutrients and phytonutrients is, rest assured, one of the best things you can do for your health.
 While USDA recommendations suggest you eat five to nine servings of fruits and vegetables a day, research points to even more health benefits when come as high as ten or more servings.

 The problem?
 It’s likely you’re not getting near that much.
 Nine out of ten Americans don’t get even the minimum recommended daily intake, even from the form of alternative options like fruit and vegetable juices.
 And even if you do, it’s possible you’re missing out on variety.
 The key to the full benefit of superfoods is a high concentration, a blend, and a regular intake.
 That can be hard to achieve even for someone aware of their daily intake.

 Thrive Boost and It Works!
 Green are far more convenient and a more reliable source of consistent intake of so-called superfoods.
 They are not meant to replace fruits and vegetables in your diet, but to act as a multivitamin by providing extra nutrients you may be missing or deficient in.
 And in some cases, people may also use these mixes to support body weight loss or digestive health.